 The need for a larger and more permanent location was obvious.
 Moreover, in 2006 due to leasing arrangements with the hosting church, the Upper Elementary classroom had to move “off campus,” to the garden room of a Montessori preschool across town.
 The Lower and Upper Elementary classes remained physically separated for one year.

 In 2005, the Board and parent community launched a capital campaign and a search for a new home for Cedar Tree.

 In 2006, the Alliance for Alternative Education (AAE), an independent group of investors purchased a church building on the corner of Broadway and Irving, and established a lease agreement with Cedar Tree.
 Cedar Tree entered the final phase of the capital campaign, ultimately raising a combined $93,000 over two years.

 In 2008, a renovation of the building began.
-Dan Coffey, owner of Coffey Construction – and Cedar Tree parent – was hired by the Board as General Contractor.
-All work was done at cost (with no added profit margin); in addition, the company loaned Cedar Tree approximately $16,000 (now being repaid in the form of tuition deferral).
+Dan Coffey, owner of Coffey Construction – and alumni Cedar Tree parent – was hired by the Board as General Contractor.
+All work was done at cost (with no added profit margin); in addition, the company loaned Cedar Tree approximately $16,000.
 The generous volunteer labor of Cedar Tree families also helped to keep project costs down.
 Another family donated almost $10,000 toward grounds improvements, landscaping and play area structures.

 Kim Feerer, our Director, Founder and Lead Lower Elementary teacher was recognized as a finalist in the 2015 Professional Woman of the Year by the Whatcom Women in Business organization. http://wwib.org/